What do you think is the most common hormonal disease of dogs? Diabetes? Thyroid?

 What Does Cushings Disease Look Like In Dogs?

 Excess cortisol causes many symptoms.
-They include:
+In order of how often we see them, they include:

 - Drinking a lot of water